 By the way, when looking at causes, be sure to distinguish between long-term and short-term absences.
 They are different.
 And they have different causes.
 For example, long-term absence can be due to stress.
 Ok – we need adrenaline.
 And there is such a thing as good stress.
 But what are you doing about chronic bad stress?
 Are you focussed on its prevention?
 Are you supportive of people suffering from it?

-Absence can also be caused by injury.
+Absence can also be caused by an injury.
 Do your desk-bound employees have ergonomically sound workspaces?
 Have they been trained in how to type and sit so as to reduce the chances of getting repetitive strain disorder?
 Are their screens at the right height to prevent neck strain?
 Are they encouraged to take breaks to avoid eye-strain and excessive stiffness?
 Have your mechanical equipment using employees been trained in the use of the equipment?
 Have your employees received manual handling training?

 A wellness programme can sometimes allow employees to get basic health checks done – heart rate, weight, blood pressure, etc. – without leaving work to do so.
 This saves time.
 Secondly, a wellness programme can have benefits in how employees then adjust their lifestyle to improve their health, e.g., participating in a fitness programme that’s focussed on reducing problems caused by lower back pain.
 And the convenience of having a programme onsite makes it more likely that they’ll actually avail of the provision.